-Tall leg profile may be tight or hard to slip over athletic-sized calves.
+Tall leg profile may be tight or hard to slip over wide calves.

-These boots run small, so size up if purchasing them to wear with socks.
+Boots run small, so size up if wearing with socks.

-Many purchasers opted to buy additional insoles for added comfort.
+Many purchasers buy additional insoles for added comfort.

-Splashing through mud puddles may be a happy memory from your childhood, but as an adult you know that splashing through puddles means your pants will be wet to the knee for the rest of the day.
-That’s where a good pair of rain boots comes in.
+Splashing through mud puddles may be a happy memory from your childhood, but as an adult, you know that splashing through puddles means your pants will be wet to the knee for the rest of the day.
+That’s where a good pair of rain boots come in.
 The right women’s rain boots can keep you dry when it’s soggy outside.

-Women’s rain boots can be found in traditional and fashion-forward designs, with a lot of boots falling somewhere in between.
+You can find women’s rain boots in traditional and fashion-forward designs, with a lot of boots falling somewhere in between.
 If you’re ready to start your search, you’ve come to the right place.

 Size and fit

 No one wants to wear boots that rub or pinch their feet.
 Size and fit are big factors when it comes to your comfort and the ability to wear the boots for a long time.
 Every manufacturer has its own sizing formula, so you’ll have to carefully measure the length, width, and possibly circumference of your foot before buying.
 Even then it pays to read through a few customer reviews to see if the boots run true to size.

 As far as fit, your toes shouldn’t hit the end of the boot, called the toe box, or you’ll have some aching toes when you take the boots off.
 Your toes need a little wiggle room, but your heel should stay in place when you walk.
 Because rain boots are made of stiff, waterproof materials like rubber, they aren’t as flexible as other types of boots and shoes.
 However, that doesn’t mean they should leave blisters.
 The right boot provides a relatively comfortable fit that doesn't leave hot spots or aching feet.

 Women’s rain boots come in three main types – ankle, mid-calf, and knee-high – with a significant amount of style variation between them.